The Snake's Pass: Plot summary

-The next day, Arthur decides to go to Murdock to try and buy his land from him so that he can, in turn, give it to Dick to help him with Norah and Joyce.
-Murdock agrees but only after he has finished his investigations which he states will take him about a month.
-Arthur is excited to tell Dick that he bought Murdock's land but as they are talking, Dick tells Arthur that the bog is becoming more dangerous in Murdock's area because if the bog shifts again there is a deep reservoir right where his house is located.
-Arthur asks if he has told Murdock about this problem and Dick says yes, last night.
-Arthur decides to not tell Dick of his purchase.
+The next day, Arthur decides to go to Murdock to try to buy his land so he can, in turn, give it to Dick to help him with Norah and Joyce.
+Murdock agrees, but only after he has finished his investigations, which he states will take him about a month.
+Arthur is excited to tell Dick that he bought Murdock's land, but as they talk, Dick warns that the bog is becoming more dangerous in Murdock's area because, if it shifts again, there is a deep reservoir right where his house is located.
+Arthur asks if he has told Murdock about this problem, and Dick says yes, last night.
+Arthur decides not to tell Dick of his purchase.
 After Arthur has his documents in order to purchase the land, he climbs the hill to see its beauty.
 He unexpectedly finds his unknown woman.
 Both are joyful and relieved to finally see each other again, and Arthur finally learns her name: Norah Joyce.
 He proclaims his love for her and wants her to be his wife, but she tells Arthur that she needs time to think.
-On his way home, Arthur is struck with the thought of his dear friend Dick and he questions if Dick has also proposed to her.
-The next day, Norah tells Arthur that she cannot marry him because she must stay with her father but she does admit to being in love with Arthur.
-Arthur finally meets with Dick and Dick asks him about his unknown love.
-Arthur admits that it is Norah and Dick is very upset.
-Dick also questions him about buying Murdock's land because Dick does not have as much money as Arthur, was Arthur trying to place Dick in a false position in Norah's eyes?
-Arthur explains his plan in buying Murdock's land, he even allows Dick to read the deed from his lawyer and Dick forgives him.
+On his way home, Arthur is struck with the thought of his dear friend Dick, and he questions if Dick has also proposed to her.
+The next day, Norah tells Arthur that she cannot marry him because she must stay with her father, but she admits she is in love with him.
+Arthur finally meets with Dick, and Dick asks him about his unknown love.
+Arthur admits that it is Norah, and Dick is very upset.
+Dick also questions him about buying Murdock's land because Dick does not have as much money as Arthur.
+Was Arthur trying to place Dick in a false position in Norah's eyes?
+Arthur explains his plan for buying Murdock's land; he even allows Dick to read the deed from his lawyer, and Dick forgives him.

-Arthur goes to Joyce to ask for his daughter's hand in marriage and Joyce tells Arthur that she must have time to think.
+Arthur goes to Joyce to ask for his daughter's hand in marriage, and Joyce tells him she needs time to think.
 Joyce tells Arthur that they can be married when the treasure of Knocknacar is found.
 Arthur believes that Norah is actually the treasure and that her father will never let her go.
 After Norah speaks to her father alone, Joyce decides to give Norah to Arthur.
-In the meantime, Dick has discovered that there is iron in the bog and this could be why Murdock wants to know what's in the bog so badly.
+In the meantime, Dick has discovered that there is iron in the bog, and this could be why Murdock wants to know what's in the bog so badly.